Contents

 Staff expenses and\or hourly rates

 While developing a simple app with Flutter, you’re going to need 200 and more hours of developers’ work.
 To calculate the amount of money you’re going to pay your staff, just multiply the rates by the number of hours spent on the development.
-For today, it costs from $40 to $200 per hour depending on developers’ location.
+For today, Flutter development costs from $40 to $200 per hour depending on developers’ location.
 In North America, Europe, and Australia prices are higher than in Latin America, Asia, and Africa.

 If you wonder how to gather your team and how much it will cost, check out our blog post on how to hire mobile app developers.

-Tools and Flutter license pricing
+Tools and Flutter license costs

-• Integrations.
+- Integrations.
 For example, if you need to add any subscription, you may use a ready-to-hand decision such as RevenueCat instead of writing thousands of lines of code.
 The tool has a free plan and paid plans with extended functionality.

-• Tools for analytics.
+- Tools for analytics.
 For example, Firebase — a platform for development — has a Google Analytics for Firebase tool.
 It tracks and reports about 500 events, collects data about user behavior within the apps, and more.

 Hardware for Flutter developers